skip to main content

 Best NCAA Frozen Four TV plans

-ESPN+ is the ultimate destination for men’s and women’s Frozen Four action.
-For $11.99 a month, you’ll get every NCAA Ice Hockey Tournament game, including all Frozen Four matchups.
+ESPN+ (via ESPN Select) is the ultimate destination for men’s and women’s Frozen Four action.
+For $12.99 a month, you’ll get every NCAA Ice Hockey Tournament game, including all Frozen Four matchups.
 The streaming service also features additional college hockey coverage and over 1,000 NHL games per season.

 The men’s and women’s ice hockey championships also air on traditional channels like ESPNU and ESPN2.
-If you’re only tuning in for a title game, we recommend trying Fubo’s seven-day free trial.
+If you’re only tuning in for a title game, I recommend trying a Fubo free trial to get those channels.

 Which TV providers show the Frozen Four?

 The Frozen Four is accessible across most cable, satellite, and live TV streaming providers.
-Of course, you can always get an ESPN+ subscription at a much lower cost to stream the men’s and women’s NCAA hockey tournaments.
+Of course, you can always get an ESPN Select subscription at a much lower cost to stream all ESPN+ games.

 Provider Price ESPN2 ESPNU Details